openstack-archive/fuel-plugin-fortinet/doc/source/installation.rst

 How to install Fuel Master
 --------------------------

-Please refer to `Mirantis official documentation for Fuel 8.0 <https://docs.mirantis.com/openstack/fuel/fuel-8.0/pdfs.html>`_ for the installation of Fuel master node.
+Please refer to `Mirantis official documentation for Fuel 8.0 <https://docs.mirantis.com/openstack/fuel/fuel-8.0/pdfs.html>`_ for the installation of Fuel master node or `this quickstart guide <https://docs.mirantis.com/openstack/fuel/fuel-8.0/quickstart-guide.html#installing-mirantis-openstack-manually>`_ to setup a demo environment.

 How to install the plugin
 -------------------------